25+ Foods That Are Gray

 Muskmelon, Cucumis melo, has different varieties, including cantaloupe.
 The outside skin is gray with a fleshy orange core.

-Muskmelon is also helpful in managing asthma, boosting eye health, skin health, and prevention of heart disease and cancer.
+Muskmelon is also helpful in managing asthma, boosting eye health, and skin health, and preventing heart disease and cancer.

 19. Oysters

-Oysters are invertebrate animals of the phylum bivalve molluscs.
+Oysters are invertebrate animals of the phylum bivalve mollusks.
 They are soft-bodied with an external double-hinged shell covering and live in marine or saline water.

 Gray oysters are soft and chewy-textured with a marvelous taste.
 They are excellent sources of zinc, calcium, copper, and calcitriol.